 Utilize the Parking Lot

-This is another daily standup practice that I’m separating here because it’s important.
-Daily standups are not about the team reporting to the ScrumMaster, the product owner, or anyone else – it’s to report their progress to each other.
-Most importantly, it’s to form a plan for what each of them is going to accomplish before the next standup.
+This is another daily Scrum practice that I’m separating here because it’s important.
+Daily Scrums are not about the team reporting to the ScrumMaster, the product owner, or anyone else – it’s to report their progress to each other.
+Most importantly, it’s to form a plan for what each of them is going to accomplish before the next daily Scrum.

 Procrastination is a natural human tendency that has derailed many a project.
 By committing to single-day goals, and with accountability driven by peers rather than managers, Scrum team members are more likely to achieve those goals and less likely to procrastinate on them.